WSpiller/MRPracticals/README.md

 1. Running the command `vignette("MRBase")` will display a document giving a detailed description of the MR Base practical.

-1. Running the command `vignette("RadialMR")` will display a document giving a detailed description of the RadialMR practical.
+2. Running the command `vignette("RadialMR")` will display a document giving a detailed description of the RadialMR practical.

+3. Running the command `vignette("MVMR Tutorial")` will display a document giving a detailed description of the MVMR practical.

 ## Acknowledgments